 \textbf{Random-walk sampling}~\cite{GraphCL-2020,JOAO-2021,SMICLR-2022,GCC-2020} is a popular strategy for extracting informative subgraphs.
 A random-walk sampling starting from a given node iteratively collects node subset $\hat{\mathcal{V}}$.
 At each iteration, the walk travels to its neighborhood with the probability proportional to the edge weight.
 For the random walk with restart (RWR) applied in GCC~\cite{GCC-2020}, the walk has a probability of returning to the starting node.

 \textbf{Importance sampling}~\cite{Ethident-2022,SUBG-CON,Graphcrop-arxiv,NeuralSparse-2020} is proposed to extract contextual subgraphs with more structure information and less noise for given nodes.
 For a given node, importance sampling first measures the importance scores of its neighbor nodes by several importance metrics or graph information, and then chooses the top-$k$ important neighbors to construct a subgraph.
-For example, SUBG-CON~\cite{SUBG-CON} and GraphCrop~\cite{Graphcrop-arxiv} utilize the Personalized PageRank centrality~\cite{pagerank-1999} to measure the node importance, while Ethident~\cite{Ethident-2022} evaluates the importance of neighbors according to different edge attributes.
+For example, SUBG-CON~\cite{SUBG-CON} utilizes the Personalized PageRank centrality~\cite{pagerank-1999} to measure the node importance, while Ethident~\cite{Ethident-2022} evaluates the importance of neighbors according to different edge attributes.

 In addition to the above model-agnostic augmentations, several studies have proposed \textbf{learnable sampling} strategies to automatically extract task-relevant subgraphs.
-NeuralSparse~\cite{NeuralSparse-2020} trains a sparsification network to sample no more than $k$ edges for each node from a learned distribution, yielding a sparsified $k$-neighbors subgraph that preserves task-relevant edges.
-GREA~\cite{GREA-2022} trains a separator that maps the node representations to a mask vector, and then uses the learned node mask to extract the rationale subgraph.
+For example, GREA~\cite{GREA-2022} trains a separator that maps the node representations to a mask vector, and then uses the learned node mask to extract the rationale subgraph.

-\subsubsection{Subgraph Substitution}
+\subsubsection{\textbf{Subgraph Substitution}}